 Secret Masking

 Secret masking allows you to keep sensitive data private.
 This sensitive data can include information like API keys, authentication tokens, passwords, or other types of critical information.
-Secret masking obscures the values stored for some data fields, preventing the critical values from being displayed and republished throughout the Lumigo platform.
+Secret masking obscures the values stored for some data fields, preventing sensitive data from being processed and displayed by Lumigo.

 2674